 For easier uncasting of objects, begin by mixing 2-3 drops of dish soap in 2-3 tablespoons of water and mix thoroughly.
 Paint this mixture onto the object to be cast with a clean paintbrush.
 Allow to dry.
 Once dry, the surface should have a slightly textured, tacky surface feel. (if it doesn’t, apply another coat of soapy water and let dry).

-Place 1-2 tablespoons of cornstarch into a porous package (a folded paper towel or coffee filter, etc) and pat the package of cornstarch against the surface of the object.
-This should create a very light and even dusting of cornstarch across the surface, making it easy to unmold your project when the silicone dries.
+Next, place 1-2 tablespoons of cornstarch into a porous package (a folded paper towel, a coffee filter, etc) and pat the package of cornstarch against the surface of the object.
+This should create a very light and even dusting of cornstarch across the surface, which makes most objects slide easily from the mold after casting.